gplaps/ICR2FFB/README.md

 ## Version History

 ### Betas

+**0.7 (2025-08-11)**
+- Added more options for configuration.
+In the INI file there are now independant scale options and toggles for each force.
+- I have also added toggles/force scale for the new 'weight' force which gives the surface and camber change feeling.
+Its now possible to turn this part of the force off, or reduce its scale compared to the other effects.

 **0.65 (2025-08-10)**
 - Fixed an issue where the new weight effects did not scale based on the INI value